illinoistech-itm/jhajek/itmd-521/labs/module-03/Readme.md

 Work on your local system MacOS or Windows and push your code to GitHub, then in your Vagrant Box (Ubuntu Linux) pull your code changes and run the code.

 You will also need access to the [Learning Spark V2 sample code data files](https://github.com/databricks/LearningSparkV2.git "webpage class sample code").
-In your Vagratn Box clone the repo: `https://github.com/databricks/LearningSparkV2.git`
+In your Vagrant Box clone the repo: `https://github.com/databricks/LearningSparkV2.git`

-### Lab 01
+### Output

 You are to take the sample code listed in Chapter 02, the MnMCount for both Python and Scala, in the case of Scala, you are to use the SBT tool to build and run the application (see Monday slides for info to install SBT).
 You will capture the entire screen of output, the key content will look something like this: